Take a tour

-You're a pilot whose navigation system is fed with inaccurate data.
-You may fly in the wrong direction or, worse, crash.
-Similarly, poor data quality can lead to incorrect conclusions and poor decision-making, negatively impacting a company.
-Research by IBM found that in the US alone, $3.1 trillion is lost annually due to poor data quality.
+Imagine being a pilot whose navigation system is fed with inaccurate data.
+You might fly in the wrong direction or worse, crash.
+Similarly, poor data quality leads to incorrect conclusions, poor decision-making, and lost opportunities.

 Data Quality Vs. Data Cleansing